ivanotek/03-GettingAndCleaningDataAssignment/README.md

 # R
 ```

-2. Run it with
+2. Run it from R with
 ```
 > source("run_analysis.R")
 ```

-this script gerates the following outputs in R
+this script generates the following outputs in R

 * An in-memory cleaned up dataframe of train and test merged data, named *merged*
 * An in-memory cleaned up pruned dataframe from *merged*, named *pruned*, which contains only mean and standard deviations metrics.